 - If your personal auto policy and your credit card does not include adequate insurance coverage for rental cars, you should consider purchasing insurance through the rental company.
 Depending on the type of coverage needed, this can more than double your rental rate.

 - Compare prices across several brands.
-You can do this through your airline when booking airfare and at travel sites such as Costco, Expedia, Kayak, Momondo, Orbitz, Priceline, Skyscanner, and Travelocity.
+You can do this through your airline when booking airfare and at travel sites such as Costco, Expedia, HotWire, Kayak, Momondo, Orbitz, Priceline, and Travelocity and others.
 However, after I complete my research, I prefer to book directly with the car company and often find even better prices.

 - When booking a rental car, take advantage of any available discounts, such as AAA, AARP, pay-in-advance, airline points, loyalty programs, or a package deal that includes your airfare, hotel, and car rental.